BookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Feeding may look different than you thought.
 It will still be beautiful.

 Jane was worried that bottle feeding would mean she’d miss out on emotional closeness with her son.
 But she found that was far from the case.
-“Sometimes, I’m feeding him a bottle and he’s reaching out to touch my face or pinch my cheeks and be all cute.
+“Sometimes, I’m feeding him a bottle and he’ll reach out to touch my face or pinch my cheeks and be all cute.
 I always heard moms who breastfeed have those experiences, and I was so worried bottle feeding meant that wouldn’t happen.
-But that was such a reassuring moment,” she says.
+But those are such reassuring moments,” she says.
 Having a special feeding ritual, like sitting quietly in the nursery and listening to music during a pre-bedtime feed can be a great way to make the most of those moments.
-Whether breastfeeding, bottle-feeding or a combination of both, there are many intimate memories like this ahead.
+Whether breastfeeding, bottle feeding or a combination of both, there are many intimate memories like this ahead.

-Our pick: MAM Easy Start Anti-Colic Bottles, starting at $7, MAMBaby.com.
+Our pick: MAM Easy Start Anti-Colic Bottles, available in sizes to grow with baby, starting at $8.99, Amazon.com.

-With three bottle sizes and five nipple sizes, MAM bottles are designed to mimic the feeling of breastfeeding with a softer, flat nipple that has a 94 percent acceptance rate*.
+With various bottle sizes and five nipple sizes, MAM bottles are designed to mimic the feeling of breastfeeding with a softer, flat nipple that has a 94% acceptance rate*.
 Plus, their Easy Start Anti-Colic bottle helps minimize fussiness and allows for greater comfort during feeds.
-It’s also the only bottle brand on the market with a self-sterilizing feature that allows you to easily disinfect in the microwave.
-Whether you’re primarily breastfeeding with the occasional bottle thrown in, or bottle feeding exclusively, MAM offers flexibility and comfort for both you and baby.
+Bonus: the self-sterilizing feature allows you to easily disinfect all the pieces in the microwave.
+Whether you’re primarily breastfeeding with the occasional bottle thrown in or bottle feeding exclusively, MAM offers flexibility and comfort for both you and baby.

 *Market research 2009–2014, tested with 1,349 babies.